 FirstEnergy Corp. is dedicated to safety, reliability and operational excellence.
 Its ten electric distribution companies form one of the nation's largest investor-owned electric systems, serving customers in Ohio, Pennsylvania, New Jersey, West Virginia, Maryland and New York.
 The company's transmission subsidiaries operate approximately 24,500 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.

-FirstEnergy Corp. found using ticker (FE) now have 15 analysts covering the stock.
-The analyst consensus points to a rating of ''Buy''.
-The target price rang...DirectorsTalk, 8 days ago
+FirstEnergy Corp. found using ticker (FE) now have 15 analysts covering the stock with the consensus suggesting a rating of ''Buy''.
+The range between the hi...DirectorsTalk, 8 days ago